 When: Autumn (October)

 Which holidays attend this festival in Bhutan?
-Chorten Path Trek, Druk Path Trek, Definitive Cultural Tour of Bhutan, First Class Tour of Bhutan, Gentle Walking, Bhutan, Thunder Dragon Trails walking holiday, Cultural Highlights of Bhutan & Tibet tour.
+Chorten Path Trek, Druk Path Trek, Definitive Cultural Tour of Bhutan, First Class Bhutan, Gentle Walking, Bhutan, Thunder Dragon Trails in Style walking holiday, Cultural Highlights of Nepal, Bhutan & Tibet tour.

 During the colourful Paro Tsechu, music and ceremonial masked dances are performed to represent Guru Rinpoche and celebrate his significant life.
 Many people from even the most remote villages join to celebrate, socialise and have fun.
 By attending the festival and witnessing the performances they believe they will achieve merit and cleanse themselves of any sins.